User Guide

 Q: What are the save files that Athena uses?

 A: Athena uses three separate save files.
-They are addressbook.json
+They are addressbook.json, calendar.json and tagtree.json.

 Q: How do I transfer my data to another computer?